krussll/howtoplaysport/_posts/best-narrow-lawn-bowls.md

 ### Pros

 - A narrow bowl, but with enough bias to still handle slow greens
-- Good availablity on second hand marketplaces
+- Good availability on second hand marketplaces
 - Comes with Taylor's premium dimple grip - the Progrip - as standard

 ### Cons